-This report provides the findings of the carbon footprint calculations and trajectory towards net zero carbon for Guildford Borough Council which can be used as a benchmark to record current emissions and to track performance against future emissions.
-The carbon footprint has been undertaken in accordance with best practise guidance by the Greenhouse Gas Protocol and calculated using 2020 conversion factors for the carbon dioxide equivalent (CO2e) published by the Department for Business, Energy & Industrial Strategy (BEIS).
+This report provides the findings of the carbon footprint calculations for Guildford Borough Council which can be used as a benchmark to record current emissions and to track performance against future emissions.
+The carbon footprint has been undertaken in accordance with best practise guidance by the Greenhouse Gas Protocol and calculated using 2022 conversion factors for the carbon dioxide equivalent ( $CO_2e$ ) of greenhouse gasses published by the Department for Energy Security and Net Zero (DESNZ).

-The council has been recording its carbon emissions since 2008/09, which is the baseline year used as a reference point to track performance.
+The Council has been recording its carbon emissions since 2008/09, which is the baseline year used as a reference point to track performance.